KelsonTeixeira/url-shortener/README.md

 <h2>Observation</h2>

-<p> I believe that the big secret is to a domain very short.
+<p> I believe that the big secret is to have a domain very short.
 For example, if your </p>
 <p> domainin is "test.lu", the short url will looks like "test.lu/s/EIuMiMkd" </p>

 <img src="https://raw.githubusercontent.com/KelsonTeixeira/url-shortener/master/urlshort.jpg" width="700">